Christian Dvorak

-Christian Dvorak (born February 2, 1996) is an American professional ice hockey center for the Philadelphia Flyers of the National Hockey League (NHL).
+Christian Dvorak (born February 2, 1996) is an American professional ice hockey player who is a center for the Philadelphia Flyers of the National Hockey League (NHL).
 He was selected in the second round, 58th overall, by the Arizona Coyotes in the 2014 NHL entry draft.
 Dvorak has also previously played for the Montreal Canadiens.

 Playing career

 Junior

 Dvorak started his playing career with the Chicago Mission U16 and U18 teams.
 After his impressive seasons in Chicago, he was chosen sixth overall in the United States Hockey League (USHL) Futures Draft, as well as in the eighth round of the 2012 Ontario Hockey League (OHL) Priority Selection draft.
 He played the 2012–13 season with the Chicago Steel in the USHL, but decided the following year to move to Canada to join the London Knights of the OHL.

 Following the 2013–14 season, he was selected in the second round of the annual NHL entry draft by the Arizona Coyotes, who also previously drafted his former Knights teammate Max Domi the year prior.

 His rise to stardom began in the 2014–15 season, where he was second on the team with a staggering 109 points, only behind linemate Mitch Marner.
 On April 18, 2015, Dvorak signed his first professional contract, agreeing to a three-year, entry-level deal with the Arizona Coyotes.
 He was assigned on an amateur tryout (ATO) to make his professional debut with American Hockey League (AHL) affiliate, the Portland Pirates.

 Dvorak was named co-captain of the Knights at the beginning of the 2015–16 season, sharing the honor with Marner.
 Throughout the season, Dvorak played on the top line alongside the foregoing as well as Matthew Tkachuk.
 Leading the team with 121 points, surpassing his previous best, he helped London capture the 2016 Memorial Cup at the ENMAX Centrium in Red Deer, Alberta to end his major junior career.